Peacesandy/Article-Site/content/Home.md

 1. Use `const` if the value should not be changed
 2. Use `const` if the type should not be changed [Arrays and Objects]
 3. `let` is usually used if you can't use `const`.

+## Types of Variables in JavaScript
+1. **Local Variables** : These are variables declared inside of a block or function

+2. **Global Variables** : These are variables declared outside a function or with a window object.